Bok Choy Fried Rice

 What if I want to add meat to this fried rice?

-If you want to add pork, bacon, or chicken to this recipe, cook it in the pan first, transfer it to a plate, follow the recipe instructions from Step 1 in the recipe card, then add the meat back to the pan when you reach Step 7.
+If you want to add pork, bacon, or chicken to this recipe, cook it in the pan first, transfer it to a plate, follow the instructions from Step 1 in the recipe card, then add the meat back to the pan at Step 7.

 What is a good bok choy substitute if I can’t find bok choy?

-For this recipe, I recommend using cabbage, about 2 cups worth.
+For this recipe, I recommend using about 2 cups of cabbage.
 Prepare it the same way you would the bok choy in this recipe.

 Storage

-I don’t recommend freezing cooked rice, which could turn mushy when reheated.
-Also, the high water content from the bok choy and mushrooms will make the rice more soggy (even though most of the water releases during cooking).
+Freezer: I don’t recommend freezing cooked rice, as it can turn mushy when reheated.
+Also, the high water content from the bok choy and mushrooms will make the rice more soggy (even though most of the water is released during cooking).

-Reheat in an oven-safe pan, covered, in the oven at 350F or lower until heated through.
-You can also microwave it in a microwave-safe bowl with a sheet of wax paper across the top to keep the rice from drying out.
+Reheat: Reheat in an oven-safe pan, covered, in the oven at 350F or lower until heated through.
+You can also microwave it in a microwave-safe bowl, covering it with a sheet of wax paper to keep the rice from drying out.

 More Takeout Recipes